-one of the most formidable songwriting partnerships of the 21st century” Jazz Views
+“one of the most formidable songwriting partnerships of the 21st century” Jazz Views

->

-> In April 2017 they released their first album of co-written originals with a sold out headline show at world-renowned Ronnie Scott’s Club with subsequent club/festival dates in Europe.
+In April 2017 they released their first album of co-written originals with a sold out debut headline show at world-renowned Ronnie Scott’s Club with subsequent club/festival dates in Europe.
 Last summer they completed their first US tour with dates including the acclaimed Rochester International Jazz Festival and New York jazz club Kitano.

->

-> Alan is recognised as one of the world’s leading jazz artists with credits as impressively far-ranging as Charlie Haden, Irene Kral, Diana Krall, Natalie Cole, Woody Herman, Johnny Mandel and Paul McCartney.
+Alan is recognised as one of the world’s leading jazz artists with credits as impressively far-ranging as Charlie Haden, Irene Kral, Diana Krall, Natalie Cole, Woody Herman, Johnny Mandel and Paul McCartney.
 Georgia has proved herself one of the UK’s most original, adventurous and multi-faceted new artists, with work including Bobby McFerrin, Sheila Jordan, Ian Shaw, Liane Carroll, Jason Rebello, Gwilym Simcock and her own international voice festival – ReVoice!